 Information is provided on this web page to define the FOG control requirements and recommendations required of Food Service Establishments within the City of Muscatine’s Publicly Owned Treatment Works (POTW) service area.

-All Food Service Establishments in Muscatine are required to fill out a Grease Discharge Application and return it along with appropriate fees to the City of Muscatine Finance Department prior to opening for business.
+All Food Service Establishments in Muscatine are required to fill out a Grease Discharge Application (PDF) and return it along with appropriate fees to the City of Muscatine Finance Department prior to opening for business.